-- 1. Push the lever forwards to release the steering wheel. - 2.
+- Push the lever forwards to release the steering wheel. - 2.
 Adjust the steering wheel to the position that suits you.

-3. Pull the lever back to fix the steering wheel in place.
+Pull the lever back to fix the steering wheel in place.
 If the lever is stiff, press the steering wheel lightly at the same time as you push the lever back.

 Adjust the steering wheel and fix it before driving away.
+The steering wheel must never be adjusted while driving.

-With speed related power steering\ the level of steering force can be adjusted, see Adjustable steering force\ (p.
-186).
+With speed related power steering the level of steering force can be adjusted, see Adjustable steering force (p.
+184).

-Keypads\ and paddles\
+Keypads and paddles